 Participants will learn how to rig the ship’s 8 inch shells for transport and lowering into the ship’s magazine.
 This evolution involves teamwork and strength.

-* Program not operating during COVID.
-We hope to return in 2022.
+* Program has not returned to operation since COVID.
+We hope to return for Spring 2023.

 USS Salem Overnight Adventure Plan of the Day